spantaleev/matrix-docker-ansible-deploy/docs/registering-users.md

 **Note**: in the commands below, `<your-username>` is just a plain username (like `john`), not your full `@<username>:example.com` identifier.

-After registering a user (using one of the methods below), **you can log in with that user** via the [Element](configuring-playbook-client-element.md) service that this playbook has installed for you at a URL like this: `https://element.example.com/`.
+After registering a user (using one of the methods below), **you can log in with that user** via the [Element Web](configuring-playbook-client-element-web.md) service that this playbook has installed for you at a URL like this: `https://element.example.com/`.

 ### Registering users via the Ansible playbook